 Several plugins allow you to include modules in your WordPress AMP pages such as related articles, footer widgets, your social network icons.
 If you opt to use these modules, don’t forget to validate the AMP pages after installation.

-I hope this article helps you understand the dynamics and functionality of Google AMP for WordPress.
+I hope this article helps you understand the dynamics and functionality of Accelerated Mobile Pages for WordPress.
 Now it’s your turn to contribute to this article.
 You can share it on social networks, and comment your thoughts below.
 Do you find it useful or relevant to SEO and website optimization?

 If you have questions, you ask them in the comments section below.